Dyl777/distributed-key-value-system/README.md

    - Implementation: document recommended port-forwarding or add a simple STUN-like helper service to discover public IP when needed.

-If you'd like, I can implement item (1) — add `-advertise` and wire it into the startup/join logic — and then update the script so it does not need to POST `/join`.

 ## Locking & Concurrency

-Summary of the important locks and why they exist (see `datatypes-utils.go` and `key-vl-dist-impl.go`):
+Summary of the important locks (this is the moat of the project) and why they exist (see `datatypes-utils.go` and `key-vl-dist-impl.go`):

 - `mu (sync.RWMutex)` on `Node`: protects the local key/value `store` map.
 It is used as an RW lock to allow many concurrent readers (`localGet`, read handlers) while writers